Inference Offloading for Cost-Sensitive Binary Classification at the Edge

 \subsubsection{Loss Function}

 We denote the LDL and RDL models by the binary classifiers $h_l(.)$ and $h_r(.)$.
 For each sample $x_t$, we either use $h_l(x_t)$ or offload the sample and use $h_r(x_t)$ as our inference.
 In the absence of knowledge of the ground truth class for each sample, we treat the inference of the RDL as a proxy for this ground truth.
 This is justified by the fact that in any non-trivial scenario, the LDL aims to achieve the performance of the RDL, and no more.
-Under this consideration, we have two types of classification errors that can occur when the inference is made locally: \begin{enumerate} \item[--] False-positive (FP), when, $h_l(x_t) = 1$ and $h_r(x_t) = 0$, \item[--] False-negative (FN), when, $h_l(x_t) = 0$ and $h_r(x_t) = 1$. \end{enumerate} We use $\delta_1, \delta_{-1}$ and $\beta_t$ to denote the normalized false positive, false negative, and offload cost at time $t$.
-Here, $\beta_t \!<\! \beta$ is generated by an oblivious adversary.
-Normalization is done by subtracting the common LDL processing cost and scaling by the maximum cost, mapping all values to $[0,1]$.
+Further, this treatment adds simplicity and readability, and extensions to having an imperfect RDL can be done by following the same approach that is used for the single threshold HI in \citeauthor{hiTMLCN}.
+Under this consideration, we have two types of classification errors that can occur when the inference is made locally: \begin{enumerate} \item[--] False-positive (FP), when, $h_l(x_t) = 1$ and $h_r(x_t) = 0$, \item[--] False-negative (FN), when, $h_l(x_t) = 0$ and $h_r(x_t) = 1$. \end{enumerate} We use $\delta_1, \delta_{-1}$ and $\beta_t$ to denote the normalised false positive, false negative, and offload cost at time $t$.
+Here, $\beta_t \!<\! \beta$ is generated by an oblivious adversary, and is available at least after round $t$.
+Normalisation is done by subtracting the common LDL processing cost and scaling by the maximum cost, mapping all values to $[0,1]$.
 When a local inference is made, the system incurs a loss of $\phi_t$: { } We assume that $\beta_t$ is presented to the policy at the start of round $t$.
 The system is trivial when $\beta_t\!\geq\!\max\{\delta_1,\delta_{-1}\}$, enabling an assumption of $\beta_t\!\leq\!\beta\!=\!1$.

-Let $\pi$ denote the policy (or algorithm) making offloading decisions and $l_t(\pi)$ denote the incurred cost at round $t$.
+Let $\pi$ denote the policy (or algorithm) making offloading decisions and $l_t(\pi)$ denote the incurred true loss of this policy at round $t$.
 It follows that { } The corresponding cumulative loss $L_T(\pi)\!=\!\sum_{t=1}^{T} l_t(\pi)$.
 In the remainder of this work, we omit $\pi$ and refer to these as $l_t$ and $L_T$, for simplicity.